west757/PayLES/README.md

 refactor javascript
-check what all is saved if in combat zone (are state taxes paid?) total tsp deduction per year and contribution limits, max tsp percentage add in rows from paydf_template
+check what all is saved if in combat zone (are state taxes paid?) total tsp deduction per year and contribution limits, max tsp percentage

 possible:
 create unit tests
-implement CSRF using Flask-WTF, restructure forms first

 end of project: